PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-07 17:57:45
+Last updated: 2024-04-07 17:58:58
-Random Quote: You're a beautiful, sweet girl.
-Fuck this guy! - Nicky Nichols
+Random Quote: I'm supposed to be this hero, idol symbol, but I don't know what the hell I'm doing. - Starlight